-- responses can be viewed at Annex 1 or on the Local Plan Microsite.
-In reviewing these topics and the evidence upon which conclusions were based, it has become apparent that in some cases, the data collected and conclusions reached may need to be updated to reflect both changing circumstances and the longer plan period. - 59.
+- 53. Comments were received on numerous aspects of the content of the 'Issues and Scoping Report' a summary of these responses can be viewed at Appendix 2 of Annex 1 or on the Local Plan Microsite.
+The following section looks at these responses in topic areas reflecting the Local Plan Aims as detailed above.
+For each area a summary of the following will be provided:- - (a) The Council's position at the time of consultation; - (b) Key Comments Received; - (c) Next Steps (including alterations to existing position or additional work required); - (d) Any Duty to Co-operate matters. - 54.
 Local Authorities have a 'Duty to Co-operate' with various statutory bodies and adjacent authorities, to ensure cross-boundary/strategic issues are considered by all relevant parties.
 At this early stage in the plan process, formal comments have been limited to identifying some areas of mutual interest, for example the potential impact of major development on the strategic road network, the future accommodation of Gypsies and Travellers, and future housing requirements and market assessments.
 Officers will continue to liaise with the relevant bodies and organisations as the plan progresses.
 They will also be involved as neighbouring authorities prepare their own local plans.